JialongYin/CS241/lovable_linux/final_exam_practice.md

 # Angrave's 2019 Acme-CS241-Exam Prep
 ## AKA Preparing for the Final Exam & Beyond CS 241...

 Some of the questions require research (wikibook; websearch; wikipedia).
 It is ok to work together & discuss answers!
 Be ready to discuss and clear confusions & misconceptions in your last discussion section.
 The final will also include pthreads, fork-exec-wait questions and virtual memory address translation.
 Be awesome.
 Angrave.

 ## 1. C

 1. What are the differences between a library call and a system call?
 Include an example of each.
+  System calls (functions provided by the kernel) such as write() Library calls (functions within program libraries) such as printf()

 2. What is the `*` operator in C?
 What is the `&` operator?
 Give an example of each.
+  `*` operator is dereference
+  `&` operator is address (of operand)

 3. When is `strlen(s)` != `1+strlen(s+1)` ?